hundredrabbits/thebook/north_pacific_logbook.md

 The wind has freshened a little, I can tell by the sounds the boat is making.
 Pino rounds up and rights itself again after big waves toss it off course.
 This won't last though, we're pushing on as winds will lighten by morning.
 On watch, we do checks outside often, but with more wind comes a risk of getting a salt water shower.
 We open the companionway hatch quickly, hope for the best, and glance all around.
 Lights?
 No?
 Yes?
 No!
 Good.
 Get back inside, close the hatch.
 No spray—phew!
 Earlier tonight, Devine wasn't so lucky, he opened the hatch, stuck his head out and SPLASH!
 Not a wave washing over, thankfully, but a spray, just enough for a light evening pickling.

 I bought boxes of snack bars in Japan before leaving, as filler for our ditch bag but also as a night time snack.
 A few weeks ago, we started rationing them so they'd last till our arrival in Canada.
 Devine cut them into 6 pieces and placed the slices in a jar for easy access.
 In the beginning, we were wolfing down entire bars, initially out of hunger, then out of boredom, then as a way to keep awake.
 We try and be more reasonable now, we get 3 slices per night, each.

+# The burden of electronics

+Nowadays, sailboats come with more and more electronics, created to free sailors of the burden of effort and time.
+In truth, these modern conveniences don't save us anything, and they take more than they give.
+Proprietary hardware and miniaturized systems prevents people from attempting repairs themselves, it turns users into consumers, effectively binding them to services on land.
+Throughout our travels, we've met many sailors stuck in port for weeks and weeks, waiting for replacement parts from companies overseas.

+Systems that use few, standard moving parts are reliable, easy to inspect and repair.
+Choosing standard hardware ensures that users will find a particular part to satisfy a particular need wherever they might be located.
+When replacements parts are available, it is easy for users to make their own repairs.

+Making so-called inconvenient choices, like baking your own bread, or splicing a rope yourself, exposes us to a risk of frustration and failure, but there is much to gain from doing these things.
+"These are the noninstrumental activities that help to define us.
+They reward us with character because they involve an encounter with meaningful resistance."
+(Tim Wu, 2018)

+There is an allure to high-tech systems, as they are easy to use, but the taste for convenience begets more convenience.
+The more toys you own, the more chance they will break or get in the way.
+Off-loading tasks isn’t wicked, but when you can't get drinking water because the water pressure isn't working, it is easy to see the problem with such systems.

+Our boat has no refrigeration, hot water, water pressure, windlass or autopilot, which minimizes opportunities for breakages, costs less, while preventing a significant drain on Pino's batteries.

+* * *

 \newpage